Sherwood Sandstone Group: Midlands: Hinkley, Needlewood, Stafford and Knowle Basins

+Southern England: Worcester and Wessex Basins

+Southwards, the Sherwood Sandstone is continuously present beneath Worcestershire, Gloucestershire, Wiltshire and Hampshire, and beyond there through Somerset, Dorset and Devon, however outcrops are very limited and it is largely buried under younger sedimentary rocks.
+The only substantial outcrop in this area is the cliff section from Budleigh Salterton to Ladram Bay and Sidmouth on the coast of East Devon.

 Cheshire Basin rock succession

 The sequence is most thickly developed in the Cheshire Basin, which also extends into north Shropshire.
 It comprises the following formations:

 Helsby Sandstone Formation

 The Helsby Sandstone Formation (named from the Cheshire village of Helsby where the type section is exposed at Helsby Hill) comprises around 250m thickness of sandstone with conglomerate and siltstone which occurs across the Cheshire Basin.
 Older literature includes it as part of the Lower Keuper Sandstone.
 It is often divided into an upper Frodsham Member and a lower Delamere Member.
-Faulted blocks of these rocks are largely responsible for the prominent west facing escarpment of the Mid Cheshire Ridge and the Helsby Sandstone is exposed in numerous localities here, southwards from Runcorn through Frodsham to Utkinton, spectacularly at the outlier of Beeston Castle hill and lastly within the Peckforton Hills.
+Faulted blocks of these rocks are largely responsible for the prominent west facing escarpment of the Mid Cheshire Ridge and the Helsby Sandstone is exposed in numerous localities here, southwards from Runcorn through Helsby and Frodsham to Utkinton, spectacularly at the outlier of Beeston Castle hill and lastly within the Peckforton Hills.
+Further outcrops occur on the Wirral Peninsula, on Thurstaston Common and the Hilbre Islands.

 Wilmslow Sandstone Formation

 The Wilmslow Sandstone Formation (named from the town of Wilmslow in Cheshire) comprises up to 900m thickness of early Triassic sandstones with occasional siltstones.
 It was earlier known as the Upper Mottled Sandstone.

 In Wirral, the 60m thick Thurstaston Sandstone Member and the 2m thick Thurstaston Hard Sandstone Bed are distinguished at the top of the sequence.